borisding/universsr/README.md

 ## Directory Structure

-- Below is a tree view of project folder structure in this starter, along with the short descriptions:
+- Below is a tree view of project folder structure in this starter along with the short descriptions, respectively:

 ```
 |--